Convergence and Optimality of Adaptive Methods for Poisson's Equation in the FEEC Framework: Abstract

 \section{Abstract}

-Finite Element Exterior Calculus (FEEC) was developed by Arnold, Falk, Winther and others over the last decade to exploit the observation that mixed variational problems can be posed on a Hilbert Complex, and Galerkin-type mixed methods can then be obtained by solving finite-dimensional subcomplex problems.
-Stability and consistency of the resulting methods then follow directly from the framework by establishing the existence of operators connecting the Hilbert complex with its subcomplex, essentially giving a ``recipe'' for well-behaved methods.
-In 2012, Demlow and Hirani developed a posteriori error indicators for driving adaptive methods in the FEEC framework.
-While adaptive techniques have been used successfully with mixed methods for years, convergence theory for such techniques has not been fully developed.
-The main difficulty is lack of error orthogonality.
-In 2009, Chen, Holst, and Xu established convergence and optimality of an adaptive mixed finite element method for the Poisson equation on simply connected polygonal domains in two dimensions.
-Their argument used a type of quasi-orthogonality result, exploiting the fact that the error was orthogonal to the divergence free subspace, while the part of the error not divergence free was bounded by data oscillation through a discrete stability result.
-In this paper, we use the FEEC framework to extend these convergence and complexity results for mixed methods on simply connected domains in two dimensions to more general domains.
-While our main results are for the Hodge-Laplace problem (${k=n}$) on domains of arbitrarily topology and spatial dimension, a number of our supporting results also hold for the more general $\mathfrak{B}$-Hodge-Laplace problem ($k \ne n$).
+Finite Element Exterior Calculus (FEEC) was developed by Arnold, Falk, Winther and others over the last decade to exploit the observation that mixed variational problems can be posed on a Hilbert complex, and Galerkin-type mixed methods can then be obtained by solving finite-dimensional subcomplex problems.
+Chen, Holst, and Xu (Math.~Comp.~78 (2009) 35--53) established convergence and optimality of an adaptive mixed finite element method using Raviart--Thomas or Brezzi--Douglas--Marini elements for Poisson's equation on contractible domains in $\mathbb{R}^2$, which can be viewed as a boundary problem on the de Rham complex.
+Recently Demlow and Hirani (Found.
+Math.
+Comput.~14 (2014) 1337-1371) developed fundamental tools for a posteriori analysis on the de Rham complex.
+In this paper, we use tools in FEEC to construct convergence and complexity results on domains with general topology and spatial dimension.
+In particular, we construct a reliable and efficient error estimator and a sharper quasi-orthogonality result using a novel technique.
+Without marking for data oscillation, our adaptive method is a contraction with respect to a total error incorporating the error estimator and data oscillation.